… or how to reanimate a dead breadbin case

 At that time I was only aware that PLA chips often fail.

-However, I didn't know what is exact cause.
+However, I didn’t know what is the exact cause.
 Quick google explained a lot.

-Here is relevant article Anyway, my original PLA was fried and I didn't have a replacement.
-Me and Johny/Lamers tested EpromPLA the other day but we've killed it in a process :D
+Anyway, my original PLA was fried and I didn’t have a replacement.
+Me and Johny/Lamers tested EpromPLA the other day but we’ve killed it in the process 😀

 FlashROM PLA might not work with every software/cartridge but it surely works with SD2IEC and loads most of the games and software just fine.

 If you want to get retro gear or hardware modules, please visit our shop